aliyektaie/JavaNumpyInterface/README.md

 array = (int[])NumpyArray.load("/path/to/an/npy/file.npy");
 ```

+This library is purely implemented in Java and does not have any dependencies!
+Just copy the code and enjoy.

 ## Compatibility

 This library uses numpy version 1.0 specification.
 The specification for this format is explained in: